appetizerio/replaykit/README.md

 ```

 ## ADB related
 `adb` from Android SDK is required for `appetizer-toolkit`.
-The toolkit itself can detects the existence of the adb binary and control the adb server with it.
+The toolkit itself can detect the existence of the adb binary and control the adb server with it.
 ```
 usage: appetizer-toolkit-linux-x64 adb [-h]